gini/gini-mobile-ios/BankSDK/GiniBankSDK/Build XCFramework.md

 8. For each dependency target in `Build Settings` -> `Deployment` set `Skip install` parameter to `No`

+9. Include resources in `Build Phases` -> `Compile Sources`.
+Make sure to include GiniBankSDK Resources for GiniBankSDK target.
-9. For each dependency target in `Build Phases` -> `Compile Sources` add Resources and check that the target is checked the `Target Membership` in info tab.
+Make sure to include GiniCaptureSDK Resources for GiniCaptureSDK target and check that the target is checked the `Target Membership` in info tab.

 10. Navigate to the `cd .build/swift-create-xcframework/` directory and create archives for GiniBankSDK for device and simulator (you can copy paste the whole snippet into your terminal and run it):